jarrodmillman/rcsds/standard/git-intro.rst

 -  providing built-in backup.

-To see how this works, we will now consider the basic operation of a popular and powerful version control system called Git.
+To see how this works, we will now consider the basic operation of a popular and powerful version control system (VCS) called Git.
 First, we will need to develop some basic vocabulary needed to discuss how Git works.
 Then we will see how to use Git locally as a single-user using a linear workflow.
 We will then see how to use branches rather than following a simple linear workflow.
 Finally, we will discuss using remotes instead of just working locally.
 Multi-user use will be covered in another tutorial.

 .. note::
-  -  Client-server (e.g., CVS, Subversion)
-  -  Distributed (e.g., Mercurial, **Git**)
+   VCS come in two main architectures: client-server (e.g., CVS, Subversion) and distributed (e.g., Mercurial, **Git**).
+In the client-server architecture, there is one master repository and everyone working on the repositor has their own minimal local copy of the master repository.
+In the distributed model, every repository is a complete repository and there are mechanisms for incorporating changes from remote repositories into a local repository.

 Core Git concepts
 =================

-A **commit** is a **snapshot** of an entire directory tree at a given point in time as well as some metadata.
+A **commit** is a **snapshot** of an entire directory tree at a given point in time, some metadata (e.g., reference to previous commits, authors name), and an identifier (this is called a hash and will be discussed below).
 Returning to the above example, you would make a **commit** corresponding to the original state of the directory tree, which I listed.
+Committing the directory tree as listed above will allow us to return to this exact state later.

 .. figure:: ../figs/commit_anatomy.png
    :alt: Credit: ProGit book, by Scott Chacon, CC License.
    :width: 80%

+   Here is a schematic representation of a commit.
+The commit, which I refer to as 98ca9.., has some metadata (i.e., author name and committer name) as well as a pointer to the entire directory tree.

    Credit: ProGit book, by Scott Chacon, CC License.

-A **repository** is a group of **linked** commits, which form a directed acyclic graph (DAG).
+A **repository** is a group of **linked** commits, which form a directed acyclic graph (DAG), as well as a set of references to specific commits (we refer to these references to commits as heads).
 As part of the metadata of each commit, we include references to 0 or more parent commits.
 The initial commit of each repository has 0 parents.
 Each subsequent commit is proceeded by 1 or more commits.

+.. figure:: ../figs/threecommits.png
+   :alt: Credit: ProGit book, by Scott Chacon, CC License.
+   :width: 90%

+   This is a schematic representation of three commits in a linear workflow.
+The first commit 98ca9.. has no parents and Snapshot A contains all the files and directory structure that was in working tree when the project was started.
+Additional files were added or changed and a new commit 34ac2.. was made containing all the files and directories corresponding to the new state of the working tree.
+This new commit 34ac2.. has one parent 98ca9.., which it points to.
+Continuing in this manner, a new commit f30ab.. is made on top of the second commit 34ac2...

+   Credit: ProGit book, by Scott Chacon, CC License.

 Again returning to our example, the initial **commit** might correspond to the the original state of the directory tree, which I listed above.
-Now when you begin implementing your new analysis method, you don't need to make any copies of the previous files.
+Now when you begin implementing your new analysis method, you don't need to make any copies of the previous files (i.e., there is no need to execute ``cp analysis.py analysis.py.orig``).
 Since they are already committed, you can always access the original state of the repository by checking out the original commit.
 To proceed you would simply make the necessary edits to the files in your directory tree and then when you are satisfied with your changes you make a new commit.
 This new commit will correspond to a snapshot of the entire directory tree with all the edits you've made to it since the original commit.
 To keep track of the history of the project, the new commit will include a reference to the original commit as its parent.
 Now when your advisor suggests the alternative analysis, you could checkout the original commit, implement the new method, and commit your changes including a reference to the original commit as its sole parent.

-.. figure:: ../figs/threecommits.png
-   :alt: Credit: ProGit book, by Scott Chacon, CC License.
-   :width: 90%

-   Credit: ProGit book, by Scott Chacon, CC License.

 Finally, we need to understand how Git keeps track of commits.
 To reference a commit, Git uses a **hash**.
 Hashing provides a way to have a fixed-length